CJC-1295

 Duration

-Cycling protocol (hypothalamic-feedback preservation) Anecdotal
+Cycling protocol (feedback preservation) Anecdotal

 Dose

-per chosen protocol above
+Per chosen protocol above

 Frequency